 Harassment is unwelcome conduct based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
-Conduct where
+Harassment is unwelcome conduct based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.

-- 1. Unreasonably interfere with an individual's work or performance; - 2.
-Create an intimidating, hostile or offensive work environment; - 3.
+- Unreasonably interfere with an individual's work or performance; - Create an intimidating, hostile or offensive work environment; - 3.
 Imply that submission to such conduct is made an explicit or implicit term of employment; or - 4.
 Imply that submission to or rejection of such conduct will be used as a basis for an employment decision affecting the harassed employee.